sroscoe2/CS222-Lab-07/readme.md

 7. Create a new text file in the root of the lab directory, named `examples.txt`.
 Brainstorm with your partner, and in this file, write down three examples for a real-life Stack, and three examples for a real-life Queue.
 Be creative!
 Do not use examples we have discussed in class.

-8. Ensure your project folder is named `firstNameLI-CS222-Lab-07`.
+8. Ensure your project folder is named correctly, with both you and your partners' name(s).
 Then zip the project folder and turn it in to Canvas.

 ## Explanations/Hints